nkessler2000/plant-seedlings/README.md

 ### plant-seedlings
-This repo is for a image classification analysis using Kaggle Plant Seedlings data provided by [Kaggle](https://www.kaggle.com/c/plant-seedlings-classification)
+This repo is for a image classification analysis using Plant Seedlings data provided by [Kaggle](https://www.kaggle.com/c/plant-seedlings-classification) and _scikit-learn_ ensemble classifiers.

 #### Results
 See [_Plant Seedling Classification - Results_](Plant%20Seedling%20Classification%20-%20Results.ipynb) for summary of results.